NordicHPC/sonar/doc/NEW-FORMAT.md

 ### Type: `Hostname`

 Dotted host name or prefix of same, with standard restrictions on character set.
+Sonar options may cause Hostname values to be truncated to their leaf value or extended with a subdomain.

+### Type: `Clustername`

+The cluster name is a string with the same restrictions on character set as Hostname.
+Typically the cluster name is an FQDN (a Hostname ending in a TLD), but it need not be.

 ### Type: `ExtendedUint`